-Oryx Petroleum may not be able to commercially develop its oil reserves and/or contingent and prospective oil resources.
+Forza Petroleum may not be able to commercially develop its oil reserves and/or contingent and prospective oil resources.

 The determination of risked prospective oil resources by NSAI reflects geologic risk (being the risk that hydrocarbons will not be discovered in commercial quantities) and risks associated with commercial development, including but not limited to political risk.
 The determination of contingent oil resources by NSAI also reflects risks associated with commercial development, including but not limited to political risks.
-Below are summaries of certain commercial development risks that may affect Oryx Petroleum's specific license areas.
 The risks set forth below are not exhaustive and should be considered together with the other risks described elsewhere in this Annual Information Form.